JetBrains/kotlin-web-site/pages/docs/reference/generics.md

 ``` kotlin
 val l = singletonList<Int>(1)
 ```
-Parameter types can be omitted if they can be inferred from context, so the following example works as well:
+Type arguments can be omitted if they can be inferred from the context, so the following example works as well:
 ``` kotlin
 val l = singletonList(1)
 ```